 My mother’s love for Italy was everywhere growing up — there’d be Pavarotti playing on a Sunday afternoon and bruschetta seemingly each and everyday that the tomatoes were in the garden.
 I caught the bug early on and lived in Italy largely because her love of the country was so infectious.
 So infectious that for nearly a decade, I scraped together every cent I earned and hopped on every standby flight possible to head over there.
 So, now, if I haven’t been there in a year, I start to get a seven hills itch.

 This summer it hit me — but with lots of other trips on the horizon, the best I can do is cook Italian food.
 It’s really a band-aid on a broken dam type of solution but it’s certainly an enjoyable solution.
-To cure my latest bout of dome sickness, I’ve been scraping together (literally) this coffee granita.
+To cure my latest bout of dome sickness, I’ve been scraping together (literally) this Orange Espresso Granita recipe.
 It’s a classic Southern Italian recipe with the addition of orange juice, cocoa, and some liqueur for something that’s more than meets the eye.
 And, let’s be honest, it’s a pretty great way to breath new life into leftover coffee.